IMT Policy Tools Portal search

 • Description: This Cybersecurity Policy expresses the GoA’s commitment to managing cybersecurity risks effectively and efficiently.
 It establishes the foundation for all cybersecurity activities and focuses on the authority to develop and manage cybersecurity policy instruments and controls for the GoA.

-• Instrument type: Framework
+• Tool type: Framework

 • Category: Cybersecurity